bdanzer/hangman-game/readme.md

 # NBA Hangman

-Guess what the pictures before running out of guesses!
+Guess what the picture is of before running out of guesses!

 ## Installation